How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Lotus Pond in Kaohsiung

 The most famous tourist attractions along the Lotus Pond are the Dragon and Tiger Pagodas and the Spring and Autumn Pavillions.
-Even if you find them a little kitschy, it’s hard not to admire the remarkable details.
+Even though we do find them a little kitschy, it’s hard not to admire their remarkable details!

 Eat your heart out at Liuhe Night Market

-Some might argue that there are better Kaohsiung night markets.
-But Liuhe Night Market has one thing that many night markets in Taiwan lack: space.
-Unlike most Taiwanese night markets, Liuhe Night Market expands across an avenue rather than a narrow street.
+Locals might argue that there are better Kaohsiung night markets.
+But Liuhe Night Market has one thing that many night markets we visited in Taiwan lack: space.
+We loved how, unlike most Taiwanese night markets, Liuhe Night Market expands across a wider avenue rather than a narrow street.

 That’s not to say it doesn’t get busy.